vikiscience/Continuous_Control_with_Deep_Reinforcement_Learning/README.md

 ### Model

-The problem of agent control was solved by utilizing Deep Reinforcment Learning setting, particularly by implementing a TD3 algorithm.
+The problem of agent control was solved by utilizing Deep Reinforcement Learning setting, particularly by implementing a TD3 algorithm.

 For model details, see [report].